Posts

 The Role of Leadership in Encouraging Participation

 Strong leadership is integral to fostering a culture of participation within any group.
 Effective leaders understand the dynamics of their team and employ strategies conducive to involvement.
+For a deeper look at how leaders can hold space for every voice, see balancing leadership and participation.

 Effective Leadership Styles for Encouraging Participation